greentfrapp/greentfrapp.github.io/_posts/2020-06-21-regulating-ai.md

 ---

 <div class='note note-left'>
 Some thoughts from recent readings including Clark and Hadfield's <a href="https://arxiv.org/abs/2001.00078">Regulatory Markets for AI Safety</a>, Brundage et al.'s <a href="https://arxiv.org/abs/1802.07228">The Malicious Use of Artificial Intelligence</a> and other related works.
+I intend to start writing more and will tweet about new posts <a href="https://twitter.com/sweekiat_lim">@sweekiat_lim</a>.
 </div>

-## Regulating AI

 The *zeitgeist* of the current decade concerning AI ethics revolves around worries of algorithmic bias, privacy violation and black boxes amongst other things.
 A recurring distinction is the one made between *right* and *wrong*.